Posted in February 2011

 This week, we would like to honor the courageous story of Paul.
-We are pleased that Paul will be presenting at our 7th Annual International Asbestos Awareness Conference on April 1-3 in Atlanta.
-He will be sharing, “Dust into Gold: Banning Asbestos is Good Business.”
+We are pleased that Paul spoke at our 7th International Asbestos Awareness Conference on April 1-3 in Atlanta.
+He shared, “Dust into Gold: Banning Asbestos is Good Business” with us.

 Paul is featured in the ADAO ban asbestos commercial (60 seconds).

 We encourage you to submit your personal stories by clicking here and following the simple instructions on the page.
 In sharing, comes healing.
 Remember, you are not alone.